 And don’t forget your bags:

-We linked everything for you here on my Amazon Store.
+We linked everything for you on our ShopMy.
 Use this as a general guide to mash up things you already have in your home for the trip.

 On all Space-A flights you’ll be required to wear closed toed shoes.
 Also, sometimes these flights can get cold so a light blanket or jacket may help you be more comfortable too.